h2oai/steam/README.md

 ## Starting Steam
 When Steam is installed, perform the following steps to start and use Steam.
 Note that two terminal windows will remain open: one for the Jetty server and one for Steam.

 1. Open a terminal window.
-In the **steamY** directory, copy the **automl-hdp2.2.jar** file to your local machine.
+In the **steam** directory, copy the **automl-hdp2.2.jar** file to your local machine.
 This engine is required in order to run any AutoML jobs in Steam.

 		scp <user>@<domain>:./automl-hdp2.2.jar .